Hylomorphism: Medieval modifications

 Thomas Aquinas emphasized the act/potency understanding of form/matter whereby form activates the potency of matter and existence activates souls.
-The angels are accordingly composites of esse and immaterial souls, while God alone is per se existence, pure act without any potencies.
+The angels are accordingly composites of esse (potentiality) and existence (actuality) that activates immaterial souls, while God alone is per se existence, pure act without any potencies.

 Medieval theologians, newly exposed to Aristotle's philosophy, applied hylomorphism to Christian doctrines such as the transubstantiation of the Eucharist's bread and wine into the body and blood of Jesus.
 Theologians such as Duns Scotus and Thomas Aquinas developed Christian applications of hylomorphism.